-Pruning gooseberries and currants are simple if done well.
+Pruning gooseberries and currants is simple if done well.
 A pruned fruit bush is goblet-shaped with an open centre.
 The branches should be facing away from the middle, and supposed to not be competing for sunlight.
 The light is the one that ripens the fruit, and therefore, should be distributed evenly for good crops.

 When to Prune Gooseberries?